biztech CHALLENGE 2019

 Two to five page business summary that describes how the team would create a business based on the product or service idea.
 The team should use the business summary template.

-30 to 120 second video elevator pitch .
+5-minute video elevator pitch .
 This component should be a video of the students giving a live pitch presentation about their product or service.
 The team can utilize different pitch venues, props, and other creative components, but the video must include the elements listed in the pitch template format found here.
 The judges will be looking for the elements shown on the judging criteria summary found here.
 Powerpoint software is required for pitch presentations - no Prezis will be permitted.
 Powerpoint presentations must be in 16:9 format.
 Videos can be shot with camera phones or other devices, and uploaded to YouTube or another easily accessible video sharing site.
 Videos on YouTube can remain unlisted from the public, but cannot be private.

 Teams should include a demonstration of their product/service during the 5-minute pitch, or they may include an additional 2-minute video demonstration.